 Please take the time to review this website carefully and completely.
 As a comprehensive resource regarding our program, the Economics website should always be your first stop for any program-related questions and should be referenced prior to contacting the Graduate Studies Office with questions.

-As Director of Graduate Studies, Chris Coyne has overall responsibility for the conduct of the Economics Graduate Studies Office and all programs it administers.
-In his capacity as PhD Director, he signs various forms pertaining to your progress through the PhD program, but these forms will typically emanate from Mary Jackson and Lisa Hill-Corley.
-Professor Coyne serves as advisor to PhD students and as admissions officer into the PhD program.
+As Director of Graduate Studies (DGS), Professor Chris Coyne has overall responsibility for the conduct of the Economics Graduate Studies Office and all programs and funding it administers.
+He also serves as the PhD Director and oversees all matters related to the PhD in Economics program including: signing various forms pertaining to student progress through the PhD program, advising PhD students, and overseeing admissions into the PhD program.